yourhead/StacksAPI/_templates/slice.md

 - **Allowed Types** - `allowedTypes` - Allowed types will limit which types may be dragged in to a container.
 If allowedTypes is not present, then all stacks are allowed. *Note: Specifying a stack `addTypes` that is not also in `allowedTypes` has undefined behavior.*

 - **Initial Added** - `addInit` - A container can begin with a number of stacks pre-added.
 This should only be used in conjunction with addTypes and only when there is a single type.

+- **Max Children** - `maxChildren` - You can limit the number of children that can be added.
+One the container has the maximum number of items it will prevent dragging new items in and will remove the + button.